The digital revolution is here to stay, but does digital marketing mean the end to events like in-person trade shows? Absolutely not.

-Last but not the least is the Island Booth, called as such because the layout features all four sides of the booth exposed to aisles.
-This type of booth is normally 20’ by 20’ and a favorite among exhibitors since the entirety of the space can be utilized to the maximum allowable height (from 16’ to 20’).
-Canopies and hanging signages are permitted.
+This type of booth is normally 20’ by 20’ and is a favorite among exhibitors because the entirety of the space can be used to the maximum allowable height (from 16’ to 20’).
+Canopies and hanging signs are permitted.

 Maximizing and Designing Your Booth Space

-If you registered for a much larger booth, then you have more design freedom.
-Some fashion retail exhibitors use glass walls to make their booth resemble their storefront while some use the much more open space by displaying around 5 to 10 mannequins with a little space allotted for hanging racks.
+Larger booths offer more design freedom.
+Some fashion retail exhibitors use glass walls to make their booth resemble their storefront, while others use the open space to display 5-10 mannequins.

 Booth Display Lighting Ideas

 There are two main ways to use lighting at a trade show:

 - As an attraction to entice attendees to visit.
 Examples: Neon/LED signs, moving lights, and uplights.

 - As accents to highlight the most important elements of your booth.
 For example, spotlights can direct eyes toward the products you want to highlight.

 If you aren’t permitted to hang signs or canopies, and you have enough money in the budget, consider going digital.
 Portable projectors or large flat-screen televisions can display your logo, graphics, or videos (such as a runway show).
 Digital provides more flexibility, and the movement will always draw eyes.